glouw/openempire/README.md

 Open Empires was written from scratch with the highest regards of the original copyright holders.

-Open Empires is *NOT* a binary decompilation of Age of Empires II, and its expansion, The Conquerors.
+Open Empires is *NOT* a binary decompilation of Age of Empires II.

-Data, art, and sound files from Age of Empires II - or its expansion, The Conquerors, for trial and non-trial assets alike - ARE NOT, AND NEVER WILL BE, SUPPLIED.
+Data, art, and sound files from Age of Empires II, for trial and non-trial assets alike - ARE NOT, AND NEVER WILL BE, SUPPLIED.

-Age of Empires II and The Conquerors are copyright (©) by Microsoft Corporation and Ensemble Studios.
+Age of Empires II is copyright (©) by Microsoft Corporation and Ensemble Studios.
 Open Empires was created under Microsoft's Game Content Usage Rules:

     https://www.xbox.com/en-us/developers/rules

-Open Empires uses assets from Age of Empires II and The Conquerors, and it is not endorsed by or affiliated with Microsoft.
+Open Empires uses assets from Age of Empires II, and it is not endorsed by or affiliated with Microsoft.

 ## Credits